the six most beautiful villages of naxos

 Scooters are fun but not ideal for mountain routes

-Some buses go to Apiranthos, Halki, Filoti—but the schedule is limited
+Some buses go to Apiranthos, Halki, and Filoti, but the schedule is limited

-Relaxed option: private tours are a stress-free way to explore multiple villages in one day, with local guides offering insights, photo stops, and hand-picked tavern visits (Find all Naxos tours here)
+Relaxed option: Private tours are a stress-free way to explore multiple villages in one day, with local guides offering insights, photo stops, and hand-picked tavern visits.
+(Find all the Naxos tours here).

 If you only stick to the beaches, you’re missing the soul of Naxos.
 These traditional villages offer a timeless charm that’s hard to find elsewhere.
-Whether you go for a scenic drive, a local meal, or a cultural stop, make space in your itinerary for at least two of them and you will not miss.
+Whether you go for a scenic drive, a local meal, or a cultural stop, make space in your itinerary for at least two of the above, and you will not be sorry.